anvitha31303/Weather-Monitoring-System/README.md

 2. Threshold Alerts:
 Users can define a temperature threshold for each city.
 The system continuously tracks weather updates, and if a city's temperature exceeds the set threshold, it triggers an alert, which is logged on the console.

+----Non-Functional Things
+###Security Enhancements:
+**API Key Management: API keys used for fetching data from OpenWeatherMap are stored in environment variables using dotenv.
+This ensures that sensitive information (API keys, database credentials) is not hardcoded in the application and reduces the risk of leakage.

+**Database Connection Security: By default, SQLAlchemy handles secure connections to the database, but can configure SSL for PostgreSQL to ensure encrypted connections.
+**Horizontal Scaling: FastAPI can handle high loads and concurrent requests efficiently, especially if deployed with a production-grade ASGI server like uvicorn.
+**Error Handling: The application includes proper error handling for API calls and database operations.
+This ensures that if something goes wrong (e.g., network failure or incorrect API responses), the system fails gracefully.

 ---Non-Technical Parts
 #My Approach
 Step 1: Understanding Requirements: The first step was to understand the core problem: building a real-time weather monitoring system that fetches, processes, and stores weather data while providing meaningful insights.